 This method is even more effective when it comes to language.
 Because when you are drowning in an endless flood of new words and strange definitions, you have to grab anything you can hold on to – and it is at this particular moment that inflated language seems like exactly what you need to stay afloat.
 Before you know it, phrases like “biological male” or “white privilege” become a part of your vocabulary and you start using them to get your point across, even if the phrase itself contradicts the very nature of your existence or goes against your entire world view and core beliefs.

-If want to see the result of this method in the real world, the following clip is a very good example of an individual whose mind gave up and caved in on itself, and now is totally incapacitated and completely malleable.
+If want to see the result of this method in the real world, the following clip is a very good example of individuals whose mind gave up and caved in on itself, and now is totally incapacitated and completely malleable.
 Especially the first person which starts on 00:33.